waqarabbas123/Shepley-Demo-Website/README.md

 #__bootsrap clone website

-In this reposiotry i can make a clone website of bootstrap using html and css.
+In this repository i can make a bootstrap clone website using html css and bootstrap framework .